begin-thread/elk-howto/threatintel.md

 <!---
 *******************************************************************************
 -->
-# TEST A THREAT INTELLIGENCE IOC DETECTION BY A KIBANA RULE
+# IOC - TEST A THREAT INTELLIGENCE IOC DETECTION BY A KIBANA RULE

 ## IOC - Rule to activate, by default not all rules are activated
 ```